 Burnout can be a dangerous mental health condition.
 If you feel like you’re struggling with burnout, you are not alone.
 This article contains strategies that may be useful, as well as links to mental health resources.
 Please do not hesitate to seek help.

+For the first time, a significant number of instructors who have spent years relying on traditional assessment methods had to abruptly shift their teaching style, assessing students entirely online.
 Remote education is not a completely new landscape.
 Still, the change in pace and volume of assessment required for online learning and the fatigue caused by remote teaching have led to instructors facing unprecedented burnout.

-The danger of teaching burnout is that it’s insidious—it creeps into your physical, mental and emotional well-being and goes unnoticed until significant health changes appear.
+The danger of teaching burnout is that it’s insidious—it creeps into your physical, mental, and emotional well-being and goes unnoticed until significant health changes appear.
 Recognizing the signs and taking action before severe effects take hold is essential.

-Signs of teaching burnout
+Signs of Teaching Burnout

 - A lack of enthusiasm and energy—just going through the motions and cycles of teaching

 - More than the usual fatigue and exhaustion at the end of the day, or waking up feeling exhausted

 - Failure to check necessary equipment/materials and ignoring small details

 - A decrease in passion for teaching that students and colleagues themselves can recognize